kzfm/FMOkit/README.md

 mmcifprep INPUT_FILE LIGAND_ID SMILES_STRING
 ```

+As this is the most important step, we recommend referring to [the accompanying Jupyter notebook](https://github.com/kzfm/FMOkit/blob/main/examples/prepare_complex-5law.ipynb), which demonstrates the process interactively and step by step.

 ### 2. Generate GAMESS input files

 ```bash
 mmcif2fmoinp INPUT
 ```

+Generates a GAMESS input file for FMO calculations from a preprocessed mmCIF file.
+Optionally, you can specify GAMESS computational resources such as the number of nodes, CPU cores, and memory size.
+The system is automatically divided into fragments based on residue IDs.
+Each fragment’s formal charge is computed by summing the partial charges of the atoms it contains, so partial charge information is required.

 ### 3. Extract results into a TSV file

 ```bash
 gamout2tsv GAMOUT
 ```

+Parses GAMESS output files and extracts PIEDA analysis results into TSV format, making the data compatible with common data science tools.

 ## Example